 5. Kevin Enticed by a Cookie

-When Michael wants Kevin to continue to hang out with him, he entices him with an imaginary cookie.
-Kevin has to decide whether to listen Angela and go back to work or stay and possibly get a cookie.
+When Michael wants Kevin Malone to continue to hang out with him, he entices him with an imaginary cookie.
+Kevin has to decide whether to listen to Angela and go back to work or stay and possibly get a cookie.
 He decides to stay and see if the cookie is real.

 This made me laugh because it’s so true of human nature that food is a great motivator.
 In fact, Michael uses this motivator frequently throughout the series.
 In a later episode, Michael tries to encourage participation in a murder mystery game by using food.

 “There will be food,” says Michael.
 “You leave, you do not get food.”

 Angela starts to leave.